Welcome to today's edition of the Rush 24-7 podcast.

 And to me, that alone is an illustration of just how out of whack the media is.

-We all know it is, but it's great to find unique, different illustrations of it.
+But it's great to find unique different illustrations of it.

 And I think this is a good one.

-Here we have this ought to be happening every day.
+Here we have, this ought to be happening every day.

-I mean, the media loves to say that what they do is uh speak truth to power or whatever that convoluted phrase is.
+I mean, the media loves to say that what they do is speak truth to power or whatever that convoluted phrase is.

 When we find cronyism, of course, they don't anymore.